theNewDynamic/oregonsadventurecoast.com/content/event/christmas-at-the-coast.md

 #### {{< floatimage src="img/nb-tree-lighting-trucks-small.jpg" float="left" alt="Your Alt Text goes here" size="40" >}}December 4 <br>[**North Bend Lighted Truck Parade**]()

 Visit Pony Village Mall to watch big Trucks being decorated for the annual Lighted Truck Parade.
 Decorating begins at Noon and the Parade Starts at 5:30 pm.
 Children of all ages are invited to the back parking lot of Pony Village Mall (by former Macy’s building) from 4:30 pm onward where toys, food, and cash donations are being accepted for the 20th Annual Bus Jam. **Parade Route:** Rear of Pony Village Mall onto 12th Street, onto Marion Street, onto 16th Street, onto Broadway Street, onto 11th Street, onto Marion Street, and finishing back at the mall.

-{{< spacer 20 >}}

-#### December 5-31 <br>**2nd Annual Christmas at the Coast Holiday Lights Driving Tour**

-Residences and businesses all over Coos Bay and North Bend have lit up the night with Christmas displays to bring cheer and joy to all who view them.
-[Click here for a list of addresses](/img/Christmas-at-the-Coast-Address-List.pdf).
-These addresses are hyperlinked to maps for ease in finding these festival displays.
-Visit the events [Facebook Page](https://www.facebook.com/ChristmasattheCoast) for more information.

 {{< spacer 50 >}}